Clickable Maven Mobile Prototype

 The next thing I did was take the necessary screens and figure out which screens were dependent on another to in order to inform the position of each screen in the overall flow.

-After drawing out the wireframes it was time to move to the computer.
-In Adobe XD I made hi-fi version of the wireframes to test if my logic for the flow made sense.
-The first wireframes were built to be used as a native app.
+After drawing out the wire frames it was time to move to the computer.
+In Adobe XD I made high-fidelity version of the wire frames to test if my logic for the flow made sense.
+The first wire-frames were built to be used as a native app.

 The complete native version of the app.

-Due to time contriants and funding the project pivoted toward a mobile web app with Bootstrap as a guide.
+Due to time constraints and funding the project pivoted toward a mobile web app with Bootstrap as a guide.
 As result a lot of the elements were changed and screens were removed.

 Final Version of Maven made for mobile web.